c0hen/c0hen/pulseaudio-rtp-receiver-server.md

 ### Client side:

 Configure a source to broadcast with [Paprefs](https://freedesktop.org/software/pulseaudio/paprefs/#documentation).
-Make sure you have the correct ip for your machine if you used that or configure [cookie authentication](https://wiki.archlinux.org/index.php/PulseAudio/Configuration#Connection_.26_authentication).
+Make sure you have the correct IP for your machine if you used that or configure [cookie authentication](https://wiki.archlinux.org/index.php/PulseAudio/Configuration#Connection_.26_authentication).

 Other programs that broadcast RTP can be used, YMMV.